mms142-groupn-2020/mms142-groupn-2020.github.io/landing.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>Banking or Payment Services</h3>
+					<h3>Banking and Payment</h3>
 				</header>
-				<p>Banking and Payment Services is one of the most popular and widely used fintech today.
+				<p>Banking and payment services is one of the most popular and widely used fintech today.
 With the mobility and convenience it offers, many people today prefer entrusting their money within digital banks or brick and mortar banks with smooth and seamless digital banking applications.
 These services facilitate storing and moving money across different platforms, as well as savings and budgeting.</p>
 			</div>
 		</div>
 	</section>